TKAI-LAB-Mali/RealKcat/README.md

 ## Overview

-The `RealKcat` repository provides tools and scripts to train and evaluate machine learning models for predicting enzyme kinetic parameters, specifically \( k_{cat} \) and \( K_M \), using various datasets.
+Welcome to the RealKcat reproduction guide!
+Here, you'll find everything you need to recreate our enzyme kinetics predictions for \( k_{\text{cat}} \) and \( K_M \), using our curated dataset.
 This repository is structured to include training and inference scripts for both `kcat` and `km` models, as well as utilities for data processing, model training, and standardized prediction.

 ## 📂 Download and Setup the Datasets